Transactions, Trades, News and More

 Jack Harper played for the Cardinals in the 1900-1901 seasons.
 In his career, he was 80-64 with a 3.55 ERA and fanned 466 strikeouts.

-Cotton Pippen was a right-handed pitcher for three years with St. Louis Cardinals (1936), Philadelphia Athletics (1939), and Detroit Tigers (1939–1940).
+Cotton Pippen was a right-handed pitcher for three years with St. Louis Cardinals (1936).
 In 1936, Pippen struck out Ted Williams in his first professional at-bat in the Pacific Coast League.

 Gordon Jones was signed by the St. Louis Cardinals as an amateur free agent before the 1949 season and played for the Cardinals (1954–56), He made his major league debut on August 6, 1954.
 He had exceptional control during his MLB career, with a strikeout to walk ratio of almost 2-to-1, exceptional for his era.
 He walked only 120 batters in 378.2 innings for a BB/9IP of 2.85.

 Reggie Smith during a seventeen-year major league career (1966–1982) appeared in 1,987 games, hit 314 home runs and batted .287.
 The Red Sox traded him to the Cardinals on October 26, 1973, along with Ken Tatum for Bernie Carbo and Rick Wise.

 Milt Ramirez played for the Cardinals in 1970-1971 and only managed a .184 batting average with no homers and six runs batted in for his Cardinals career.